History of the Green Bay Packers: 1945–1958

-Vince Lombardi era (1959-1967)
+Vince Lombardi era (1959–1967)

 The Packers of the 1960s were one of the most dominant NFL teams of all time.
 Coach Vince Lombardi took over a last-place team in 1959 and built it into a juggernaut, winning five league championships over a seven-year span culminating with victories in the first two Super Bowls.
 During the Lombardi era, the Packers had a group of legendary stars: the offense was led by quarterback Bart Starr, Jim Taylor, Carroll Dale, Paul Hornung, Forrest Gregg, Fuzzy Thurston and Jerry Kramer; the defense was led by the likes of Willie Davis, Henry Jordan, Willie Wood, Ray Nitschke, Dave Robinson, and Herb Adderley.

 Several other factors helped the Packers return to success.
 After Pete Rozelle became NFL Commissioner in 1960, he made sure that every franchise got all its games broadcast on television, as up to that point only big-market teams like the Bears and Giants enjoyed this privilege.
 TV helped raise revenue for small-market teams like Green Bay, and also there was the introduction of revenue sharing, which ensured that no NFL franchise would have to worry about bankruptcy.

 The greatness of the Packers of the '60s really began one year earlier with the hiring of Lombardi.
 In their first game under Lombardi on September 27, 1959, the Packers beat the heavily favored Chicago Bears 9–6 at Lambeau Field.
 The Packers got off to a 3–0 start before losing the next five, but then won their last four games to achieve their first winning season in 12 years since 1947, ultimately finishing 7–5.
 A 21–0 shutout of Washington on November 22 was the only game of the season that did not sell out.
 Packers fans responded to this turnaround by selling out the following season.
 Every Packers home game–preseason, regular season, and playoffs–has been sold out since, with a waiting list that will take hundreds of years to fulfill.
+After the 1959 season, however, Lombardi nearly considered leaving Green Bay, as prior to accepting the Packers coaching job, he'd made a verbal agreement with the New York Giants that he would assume head coaching duties when then-head coach Jim Lee Howell stepped down.
+When Howell announced his resignation following the 1959 season, Lombardi was offered the head coaching job by the Giants, but Lombardi turned it down, as he'd already had a contract with the Packers and felt obligated to honor the contract through its entirety.